s-j-choi/Pooled-7T-Data-Processing/README.md

-#Pooled 7T MRI Data Processing
-This repository contains a collection of processing scripts that have been utilized for the processing of multi-site MRI data.
+- This repository contains a collection of processing scripts that have been utilized for the processing of multi-site MRI data.

-The scripts are written in BASH and have been tested on XUBUNTU 18.04 LTS VirtualBox.
+- The scripts are written in BASH and have been tested on XUBUNTU 18.04 LTS VirtualBox.
 They should also be compatible with XUBUNTU/UBUNTU 18.04 LTS running on actual Linux machines.

-Dependencies
+- Dependencies
   The scripts require the following software and libraries:

-dcm2niix
+  - dcm2niix
-FSL
+  - FSL
-ANTs
+  - ANTs
-Nibabel
+  - Nibabel
-Python
+  - Python

-Functionalities
+- Functionalities
   The scripts carry out the following operations:

-Conversion of Simens dicom files and Philips ParRec files Pre-processing and post-processing of MP2RAGE files Intensity normalization of FLAIR, along with pre- and post-processing Pre-processing and post-processing of GRE
+  - Conversion of Simens dicom files and Philips ParRec files
+  - Pre-processing and post-processing of MP2RAGE files
+  - Intensity normalization of FLAIR, along with pre- and post-processing
+  - Pre-processing and post-processing of GRE

 - Apart from the scripts, the current processing procedure also utilizes several external tools.
   - MatLab (tested on 2019a) is required to process GRE files for R2* map, QSM, and MP2RAGE T1 map.